 Locate the downstream oxygen sensor and disconnect it from its harness connector.

 Locate the PNK wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the PNK with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the PNK with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the RED wire should have 10 to 12 Volts DC.